foodsAvoid standard versions

 Barley when a substitute is needed

 In this food decision, A soup lists barley in the ingredient list.
-The useful path is to reject the risky version first, then check whether barley and Do not try to make standard barley safe by removing visible pieces; choose rice, corn, potato, quinoa, millet, or certified gluten-free oats when appropriate offer a real substitute.
+The useful path is to reject the risky version first, then check whether barley and Bulk bins, grain scoops, soup bars, cereal dispensers, and shared bakery prep can add risk even when a substitute grain is otherwise gluten-free offer a real substitute.

 Check